 Resources to help you and your business keep healthy and well, including:

-2020 might be in the rear-vision mirror, but COVID-19 is not yet behind us.
+It takes resilience to run a small business, especially in times of uncertainty.
 We asked an expert for mental wellbeing tips tailored for small business owners and sole traders.

 All New Zealand businesses, including sole traders, can get support and advice on:

 Employers can also get specific advice on people challenges, including staffing changes, employee wellness, and meeting your health and safety obligations.

 North Island 0800 500 362